-- 72. The boundary hedgerows, ditches and mature standard trees are considered to have a high ecological value.
-These features should therefore be retained and protected from development.
-This can be achieved through erecting suitable tree protective fencing outside of the tree and hedgerow root protection area (RPA) during the construction phase of the development.
-As the hedgerows also have the potential to act as wildlife corridors for animals such as bats, then artifical light used during construction and post development should be directed away from the boundaries. - 73.
-As a thorough search of the boundary hedgerows and ditches was not possible at the time of the site visit, the presence of badger and water vole can not be ruled out at this stage.
-Once access to these features has been established, then a badger and water vole survey is recommended.
-If either species are found to be present within the site boundaries, then a suitable buffer zone between development and the boundaries should be created. - 74.
-The mature trees have the potential to support roosting bats, therefore if any of these boundary trees require removal or significant pruning work, then further bat surveys are recommended.
+83. The boundary hedgerows, ditches and mature standard trees should be protected through erecting suitable tree protective fencing outside of the tree and hedgerow root protection area (RPA) during the construction phase of the development.
+As the hedgerows also have the potential to act as wildlife corridors for animals such as bats, artificial light used during construction and post development should be directed away from the boundaries.

+Bats

+84. The site has not been found to support high levels of bat activity or any key commuting corridors.
+Only small numbers of common bat species have been found and the development proposals would not affect their use of the site.
+There would appear to be no scope for bats to be negatively affected by development.

+85. The mature trees have the potential to support roosting bats, therefore if any of these boundary trees require removal or significant pruning work, then further bat surveys are needed.